ahopkins/structured-scopes/README.md

 Valid characters: any UTF-8 accepted by [RFC 6749](https://tools.ietf.org/html/rfc6749#appendix-A) except a colon `:`, and a space ` `.

-Anything that follows any empty action (which is displayed as a double color: `::`) is a negatve, for example `::exclusion`.
+Anything that follows any empty action (which is displayed as a double color: `::`) is a negative action, or a negation, for example `::exclusion`.
 A negative action **only** impacts a specifically defined action, and has no impact upon (for example) a top level action.
 See below for discussion on matching.
 Negative actions are only permissible in base scopes, and not in inbound scopes.
 If an inbound scope contains a negation (`::`), then it should raise an error.

 Where there are multiple actions, the order that they appear in shall have no consequence upon acceptance.